buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Entities/IfcDistributionPort.md

 Ports are assigned the distribution systems in order to indicate its role in a particular system, e.g. cold water inlet.

-> HISTORY&nbsp; New entity in IFC2x2
+> HISTORY  New entity in IFC2x2

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Ports are now related to products and product types using the _IfcRelNests_ relationship; use of _IfcRelConnectsPortToElement_ is now reserved for dynamically attached ports (such as drilling a hole in a tank).
+> IFC4 CHANGE  Ports are now related to products and product types using the _IfcRelNests_ relationship; use of _IfcRelConnectsPortToElement_ is now reserved for dynamically attached ports (such as drilling a hole in a tank).

 ## Attributes